 Professor Stern served on the editorial boards of the Journal of Marketing, the Journal of Marketing Research, and Marketing Letters.
 He was on the Board of Directors of the Council of Better Business Bureaus, Inc. from 1978 to 1983 and was a member of the Board of Trustees of the Williston Northampton School in Easthampton, Massachusetts.
 From 2007 to 2017, he was a member of the Board of Directors of the Academy for Urban School Leadership (AUSL), a non-profit organization dedicated to improving student achievement in chronically failing urban schools.
 Since 1986, he has been a member of the Executive Directors Council of the Marketing Science Institute.

 Among the numerous business firms for which he has consulted are IBM, Ford, Hewlett Packard, S.C.
 Johnson, Brunswick, Roche Laboratories, Steelcase, ExxonMobil, Xerox, Boise Cascade, Johnson & Johnson, and Motorola.
 He also served as a consultant to the Federal Trade Commission and as an academic trustee of the Marketing Science Institute.
-Professor Stern is a member of the American Marketing Association.

 AB, Economics, Harvard College (1957); MBA, Wharton Graduate Division of the University of Pennsylvania (1959); PhD, Marketing, Northwestern University (1962)